chalatz/excursions/pages/tours/best-rhodes.md

 useful:
   title: Useful Info
   text: |-
+    1. Usually, we spend 1:00 hour in Lindos, but it depends on you for how long you need to visit the site.
+To climb up to acropolis of Lindos it takes 15 min, to take a look 30min.
+In case you need more time, please let us know and we’ll modify the tour to your needs.
+However, the tour is 100% flexible, you may extend the tour on the go (as the tour running) please speak to your tour/driver.
-    1. Entrance Fees Acropolis of Lindos 12 Euros per person, Seniors 6 Euros per person, Children under 18 years old free, No charge to enter Lindos village.
+    2. Entrance Fees Acropolis of Lindos 12 Euros per person, Seniors 6 Euros per person, Children under 18 years old free, No charge to enter Lindos village.
-    2. To reach the Acropolis of Lindos you will be required to climb 292 steps, or ride on a donkey.
+    3. To reach the Acropolis of Lindos you will be required to climb 292 steps, or ride on a donkey.
 The donkey does not eliminate all the steps, there are over 80 to go when you get off the donkey.
 The donkeys go by a slightly different path so the stairs, and the soles of your shoes, will be quite clean if you wish to walk up.
 The risers of the stairs are 5-7 inches and the treads 18-24 inches.
 No handrail on either side.
-    3. If you have elderly people in your group, we can drive them down on the beautiful beach of Lindos have a drink and a nice discuss with the driver and enjoy the panoramic view while they are waiting for you to climb up the Acropolis of Lindos.
+    4. If you have elderly people in your group, we can drive them down on the beautiful beach of Lindos have a drink and a nice discuss with the driver and enjoy the panoramic view while they are waiting for you to climb up the Acropolis of Lindos.
-    4. If you have kids in your group the "**Best of Rhodes Shore Excursion**" it is also an Educational and Entertainment Excursion, and of course they will love the donkey ride up to the Acropolis of Lindos!!
+    5. If you have kids in your group the "**Best of Rhodes Shore Excursion**" it is also an Educational and Entertainment Excursion, and of course they will love the donkey ride up to the Acropolis of Lindos!!
-    5. You may prefer to use ATM machines when you need cash.
+    6. You may prefer to use ATM machines when you need cash.
 ATMs are everywhere.
-    6. Rhodes known for [Traditional Appetizers](rhodes_cuisine_greece.htm), desserts, [Wines](wine_tours_greece.htm), the famous handmade [Rhodes Pottery - Ceramics](greek_pottery.htm) and the beautiful [Rhodes Beaches](./rhodes-beach-tour-excursion.htm).
+    7. Rhodes known for [Traditional Appetizers](rhodes_cuisine_greece.htm), desserts, [Wines](wine_tours_greece.htm), the famous handmade [Rhodes Pottery - Ceramics](greek_pottery.htm) and the beautiful [Rhodes Beaches](./rhodes-beach-tour-excursion.htm).
-    7. More info in [Rhodes Private Tours](rhodes_private_tours.htm) F.A.Q.
+    8. More info in [Rhodes Private Tours](rhodes_private_tours.htm) F.A.Q.

 inclusions:
   title: Inclusions